 Military Personnel Subcommittee

-Healthcare, recruitment and retention, education, transition and pay are just a few of the issues that fall under the subcommittee’s jurisdiction.
+Healthcare, recruitment and retention, education, transition, and pay are just a few of the issues that fall under the subcommittee’s jurisdiction.
 A leading advocate for military families in San Diego and around the world, Susan joins her colleagues in conducting thoughtful hearings.

-Emerging Threats and Capabilities Subcommittee
+Intelligence and Emerging Threats and Capabilities Subcommittee

 As the home to one of the largest concentrations of naval forces in the world, the regional economy of San Diego benefits significantly from federal defense spending.
 In fact, defense spending impacts more than 300,000 jobs, a number which has grown steadily over the past decade.
 Susan works hard to maintain the unique economic role played by San Diego’s defense community, especially small businesses.